 - b.
 Adults age eighteen (18) and above will be referred to certified Community Protection Residential Services (CPRS) when resources are available. - c.
-Other DDA residential services, including alternative living, companion homes, group homes, and non-CPRS supported living, will not be authorized.
-When a person receiving services in these settings is identified as a CPP participant, they may continue in that residence provided that: - i.
+Other DDD residential services, including supported living, alternative living, and group homes, will not be authorized.
+When a person receiving services in these settings is identified as a CPP participant, he/she may continue in that residence provided that: - i.
 A professional assessment supports the residential setting; - ii.
-The residential provider meets the criteria described in DDA Policy 15.04, Standards for Community Protection Residential Services; and - iii.
-The Assistant Secretary approves an exception to policy (ETP). - d.
-Residential services under the jurisdiction of the Aging and Long Term Support Administration (ALTSA) Home and Community Services (HCS) Division and the Residential Care Services (RCS) Division will not be offered to CPP participants.
-This includes services in adult family homes (AFH), adult residential care facilities (ARC), assisted living facilities, and nursing homes.
+The residential provider meets the criteria described in DDD Policy 15.04, Standards for Community Protection Residential Services; and - iii.
+The Division Director approves an exception to policy (ETP). - d.
+Residential services under the jurisdiction of the Aging and Disability Services Administration (ADSA) Home and Community Services (HCS) Division and the Residential Care Services (RCS) Division will not be offered to CPP participants.
+This includes placement in adult family homes (AFH), adult residential care facilities (ARC), assisted living facilities, and nursing homes.

-6. Employment/Day Programs
+5. Employment/Day Programs

 - a.
-Persons who have been offered certified CPP residential services and declined them are not eligible for an employment or day program. - b.
+Persons who have been offered certified CPP residential services and declined them are not eligible for an employment/day program. - b.
 Persons who have not been offered certified CPP residential services and who have not been receiving employment services may receive employment/day program services with the approval of the person's treatment team. - c.
-Persons who have been in employment/day program services prior to being identified as having CP issues, and who have not been offered certified Community Protection Residential Services (CPRS), may remain in their employment/day program or seek new employment under the following conditions: - i.
+Persons who have been in employment/day program services prior to being identified as having CP issues, and who have not been offered certified CPP residential services, may remain in their employment/day program or seek new employment under the following conditions: - i.
 There is disclosure to both the county and the employment/day program provider;